-In September 2006, the EPA issued a Record of Decision ("ROD") that selected a remedy for OU-1 to address the groundwater contamination.
-The estimated cost of the EPA selected remedy for OU-1, to be conducted over a five to ten year timeframe, was approximately \$17,600,000, as stated in the ROD.

-Following the issuance of its ROD for OU-1, in November 2006, the EPA sent a letter to the Company encouraging the Company to either perform or finance the remedial actions for OU-1 identified in the EPA's ROD.
-In addition to paying for the OU-1 remediation, the EPA has sought payment of the past costs that the EPA has allegedly incurred.

-In June 2011, the EPA announced a proposed plan for "cleaning up the soil" at OU-2.
-The remedy proposed by the EPA is "Geochemical Fixation."
-This remedy involves applying a chemical reductant to the contaminated soil to reduce hexavalent chromium by converting it to immobilized trivalent chromium.
-The EPA's estimated cost for this remedy is \$20,700,000 over seven years.
-The public comment period for the proposed plan expired on July 27, 2011.
-On September 26, 2011 the EPA issued a ROD selecting the Geochemical Fixation remedy.
-This remedy involves mixing a reducing agent to treat soils containing concentrations of hexavalent chromium greater than 20 parts per million.
-The remedy also requires post-remediation sampling, site restoration and implementing a groundwater sampling and analysis program.

-The Company has reached an agreement with the both United States Department of Justice ("DOJ") and EPA related to its liability for both OU-1 and OU-2 and has entered into a Consent Decree which governs the agreement.
+The Company has reached an agreement with both the DOJ and EPA effective April 30, 2013 related to its liability for both OU-1 and OU-2 and has entered into a Consent Decree which governs the agreement, the terms of which are described below.
 The Company has agreed to perform the remediation for OU-2.
-The Company intends to have its environmental consultants, who are expected to perform the requirements of the OU-2 remediation, and perform an active role in the remediation design.
 Also, the Company has agreed to pay a fixed sum for the EPA's past cost for OU-2 and a portion of the EPA's past cost for OU-1.
-The payments are to be made in five equal payments of \$2,141,000 for a total \$10,705,000, plus interest.
-The first payment plus interest is to be made thirty days after the effective date of the Consent Decree (day the judge signs and files the decree).
-The next four payments will be made on the anniversary of the first payment plus ten days in the same amount of \$2,141,000 plus interest to avoid two payments in one continuous twelve month period.
+The payments are to be made in five equal payments of \$2,141,000, for a total \$10,705,000, plus interest.
 The Company has also agreed to pay the EPA's costs for oversight of the OU-2 remediation.
-The Consent Decree is subject to a public comment period and finally must be approved by the Federal District Court which we expect to occur by the second quarter of fiscal 2013 thereby triggering the Company's obligation under the Consent Decree.
-During the third quarter of 2012, the Company's legal counsel had been notified by the Assistant Attorney General of the State of New Jersey that they may file a claim for certain costs.
+The United States District Court judge signed the Consent Decree effective April 30, 2013, thereby triggering the Company's obligation under the Consent Decree.
+On May 10, 2013, the Company made the first payment related to its obligation under the Consent Decree in the amount of \$2,141,000, plus interest.
+The next four payments will be made on the anniversary of the first payment plus ten days in the same amount of \$2,141,000, plus interest.
+On May 28, 2013, a letter of credit in the amount of \$8,564,000 was issued in favor of the EPA to provide financial assurance related to the Company's remaining obligation to pay for the EPA's past cost as mentioned above.
+Also, on July 19, 2013 the Company obtained financial assurance as required by the terms of the Consent Decree related to its obligations to remediate OU-2.
+The financial instruments mentioned above did not affect the Company's availability under its Credit facility (see Note 12 Debt).

 On December 3, 2012, the Company received a demand letter from the State of New Jersey.
-The demand is for \$1,300,000 for past and future cleanup costs and \$500,000 for natural resource damages ("NRD") for a total of \$1,800,000.
-Although the Company and its counsel believe that it has meritorious defenses to any claim for reimbursement of past cost and NRD damages, the Company has offered to pay \$250,000 to fully resolve the claim recently presented by the State of New Jersey for past costs, future costs and NRD at the Puchack Well Field Superfund site.
-The State of New Jersey is currently evaluating the Company's counter-offer.
-Based on the current available information, the Company has estimated a total combined potential liability for OU-1 and OU-2 and the State of New Jersey's claim to be in the range of \$20,378,000 to \$32,078,000.
-The Company has recorded an accrual of \$20,378,000 related to its combined liability related to this site.
-The estimated OU-2 remediation liability is based upon the EPA's plan for remediation as provided in the ROD for OU-2 and the evaluation of data by our environmental engineering consultants.
-The liability for past costs of OU-1 and OU-2 is based upon the current terms of the Consent Decree.
-The Company, in consultation with its consultants and legal counsel, has agreed to a Statement of Work ("SOW") for the implementation of the remedy selected in the September 26, 2011 ROD for OU-2.
-The SOW will be incorporated into the Consent Decree and will be an enforceable part of the Consent Decree.
+The demand is for \$1,300,000 for past and future cleanup costs and \$500,000 for natural resource damages ("NRD") for a total of \$1,800,000 (the "New Jersey Claim").
+Although the Company and its counsel believe that it has meritorious defenses to any claim for reimbursement, on February 13, 2013 the Company offered to pay \$250,000 to fully resolve the claim presented by the State of New Jersey for past costs, future costs and NRD at the Puchack Well Field Superfund site.
+The State of New Jersey has not responded to the Company's s counter-offer.
+Based on the current available information, the Company has estimated a total combined potential liability for OU-1 and OU-2 and the New Jersey Claim to be \$17,587,000 related to its combined liability related to this site.
+The estimated OU-2 remediation liability is based upon the EPA's plan for remediation as provided in the Record of Decision for OU-2 and the evaluation of data by the Company's environmental engineering consultants.
+The liability for OU-1 and OU-2 is based upon the current terms of the Consent Decree.